stormchaserroleplaying/stormchaserRPG/Introduction/HowtoPlay/index.md

 If you have advantage on a damage roll, you similarly roll all the dice twice and take the better result.

-More detailed rules for advantage and disadvantage are presented in chapter 7.
+More detailed rules for advantage and disadvantage can be found [here](https://stormchaserroleplaying.com/stormchaserRPG/UsingAbilityScores/AdvantageandDisadvantage/).

 ## Specific Beats General
 This game has rules that govern how the game plays.
 Nevertheless, many species traits, class features, spells, magical items, monster abilities and other game elements break the general rules in some way, creating an exception to how the rest of the game works.
 Remember this: if a specific rule contradicts a general rule, the specific rule wins.